EHMD28/EHMD28/README.md

-# EHMD is a human, not a robot.
+# Greetings fellow non-robotic homosapiens.

 I am a software developer with an interest in robotics and low-level programming.
 A full list of my projects can be found [here](https://ehmd28.github.io/).